ameritusweb/ArtificialBiologicalIntelligence/docs/theories.md

 ## VII.
 The Anxiety Derivation

 **T21.
 Anxiety is mechanically predicted by the architecture.** Any system with sequential prediction, a processing-speed receptor, arousal as a response to poor model fit, and arousal's effect on prediction accuracy will exhibit a self-amplifying loop.
 This is derived, not accommodated post-hoc.
-*Status: Proposed.
-Argued: serialization_thesis.md Section 6.*
+*Status: Supported (the pain<->conflict loop appeared in 10/10 control generations, 80/80 at 177-dim.
+Each receptor reads a real signal.
+The loop is structural — it emerges from the architecture without being specified.
+Breaking it required topological refinement of the Umwelt, not fixing any individual receptor).
+Argued: motor_store_experiment.json, full_umwelt_80gen.json, serialization_thesis.md Section 6.*

 **T22.
 Anxiety is not a malfunction.** Every receptor in the loop reads a real signal and produces the correct response.
 The pathology is in the loop structure, not in any individual receptor.
-*Status: Proposed.
-Argued: serialization_thesis.md Section 6.1, perception.yaml.*
+*Status: Supported (confirmed by the motor store experiment — the loop broke through fuel starvation, not by fixing any receptor.
+And by the full Umwelt experiment — the loop broke through topological refinement, adding resolution so the pattern became a separable state.
+Neither fix changed any individual receptor's correctness).
+Argued: motor_store_experiment.json, full_umwelt_80gen.json, serialization_thesis.md Section 6.1.*

 **T23.
 Self-damping requires a four-family dependency chain:** metacognition + processing-speed + arousal regulation + conflict detection.
 CBT trains this receptor.
 Anxiolytics achieve it pharmacologically.
 *Status: Proposed (falsifiable: if self-damping emerges from simpler architecture, the dependency is wrong).
 Argued: serialization_thesis.md Section 6.2, perception.yaml.*